revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

-reasonable prior distribution for analyses combining morphological or DNA data for both extant and fossil taxa—*i.e.* the so-called "total-evidence" approaches described by {% cite Ronquist2012a %} and extended by {% cite Zhang2016 %} and
+reasonable prior distribution for analyses combining morphological or DNA data for both extant and fossil taxa—*i.e.* the so-called "total-evidence" approaches described by {% citet Ronquist2012a %} and extended by {% citet Zhang2016 %} and
-{% cite Gavryushkina2016 %}.
+{% citet Gavryushkina2016 %}.
 When matrices of discrete morphological characters for both living and fossil species are unavailable, the fossilized birth-death model imposes a time structure on the tree by [*marginalizing*](https://en.wikipedia.org/wiki/Marginal_distribution)